California's Climate Change Adaptation Strategy

 Photo attributed to Michael Schweppe.
 Incorporated here under the Creative Commons Attribution-Share Alike 2.0 Generic license.
 No endorsement by licensor implied.

 Sea level rise, erosion, increased temperatures, and changes in precipitation are among the many climate change impacts expected to affect California’s natural and built environment.
-In 2009, the California Climate Adaptation Strategy was released.
+In 2009, the first California Climate Adaptation Strategy was released and was updated in 2014 and in 2018.

 Background

 In November 2008, Governor Schwarzenegger signed Executive Order S-13-08, which called for state agencies to develop a statewide climate change strategy.
-The 2009 California Climate Adaptation Strategy is a report that summarizes climate change science, assesses potential risks and vulnerabilities to the state’s resources, and identifies possible solutions to increase California’s resilience to global climate change.
+The 2009 California Climate Adaptation Strategy summarized climate change science, assessed potential risks and vulnerabilities to the state’s resources, and identified possible solutions to increase California’s resilience to global climate change.
 Led by the California Natural Resources Agency and the Governor’s Climate Action Team, this strategy was compiled by 12 state agencies and, boards, and commissions.
 Among the contributors were the Departments of Public Health, Parks and Recreation, Fish and Game, Water Resources, Food and Agriculture, Conservation, Forestry and Fire Protection, and Transportation; California Air Resources Board; Ocean Protection Council; Board of Forestry; and the California Energy Commission.

 Implementation

-The strategy provides a set of recommendations to assist state decision makers in developing policies that promote resilience to climate change.
-These overall recommendations include:
+The 2009 strategy provided a set of recommendations to assist state decision-makers in developing policies that promote resilience to climate change.
+These overall recommendations included:

-- Create a Climate Adaptation Advisory Panel to assess the biggest risks and possible solutions.
+- Creating a Climate Adaptation Advisory Panel to assess the biggest risks and possible solutions;

-- Alter the state’s water management by reducing water use by 20 percent by 2020, expanding storage for surface and groundwater, and improving water quality and water supplies.
+- Altering the state’s water management by reducing water use by 20% by 2020, expanding storage for surface and groundwater, and improving water quality and water supplies;

-- Reduce new development in areas that may be especially vulnerable to flooding, wildfire, and erosion.
+- Reducing new development in areas that may be especially vulnerable to flooding, wildfire, and erosion;

-- Prepare plans and guidance specific to public health, infrastructure, and habitats in relevant state agencies.
+- Preparing plans and guidance specific to public health, infrastructure, and habitats in relevant state agencies;

-- Identify vulnerable habitats and expand protected areas or alter land and water management efforts to minimize impacts.
+- Identifying vulnerable habitats and expanding protected areas or altering land and water management efforts to minimize impacts; and

-- Invest in expanded climate change research for planning and outreach.
+- Investing in expanded climate change research for planning and outreach.

 Outcomes and Conclusions